ra1028/VueFlux/README.md

 ---

 ## About VueFluxReactive
-VueFluxReactive is a μ reactive system for observe state changes.
+VueFluxReactive is a μ reactive system for observing state changes.
-It was made for replacing the existing reactive framework that have high learning and introduction costs such as RxSwift and ReactiveSwift.
+It was made for replacing the existing reactive framework that takes high learning and introduction costs though high-powered such as RxSwift and ReactiveSwift.
-However, it's not included in VueFlux so that can also be use VueFlux with other high powered third-party reactive framework.
+But, of course, VueFlux can be used with those framework because VueFluxReactive is separated.
 VueFluxReactive is constituted of following primitives.

 - [Variable](#variable)